gamedeff/Twitch_Batch_Logger/README.md

 ![alt tag](http://i.imgur.com/GGHD6O6.png)

-To stop the program Press Control + C.
+To stop the program press Control + C.

 ### Option 2: Only log channels from a list you provide.